Ready to get started?

 - Breasts that are disproportionate to the rest of their body

-- Back, neck, or shoulder pain caused by the weight of the breasts
+- Back, neck, or shoulder pain caused by heavy, pendulous breasts

 - Painful bra strap grooves and chafing